 - Build Meals Around Staples

-Inexpensive staple foods like beans, chickpeas, bulk quinoa, hemp seeds, and lentils are full of nutrients.
+Inexpensive staple foods like beans, chickpeas, bulk quinoa, and lentils are full of nutrients.
 For around $1 per can of chickpeas, for example, you can put together a satisfying dinner for pennies on the dollar compared with meat.
 You’re also less likely to waste them because of their long shelf life.

 - Make Enough for Leftovers

 If you want to save both time and money while eating healthy, this is the best tip of all.
 Buying and cooking in bulk saves money in the long run.
 Make double or even triple portions of the meals you cook, and use leftovers for lunches or second dinners.

 Almost any dish can be saved as leftovers.
 Just make sure to hold the dressing on salads until you’re ready to eat and wait to slice avocados.
 Here are a few of my favorite recipes for doubling and saving leftovers:

 The processed foods in the middle of the store are more expensive per meal than produce and pantry staples, which are often sold in containers with more servings per package.
 And I don’t have to tell you which choice is better for you!

 This is true nowhere more than bottled drinks.
 You’d have to buy a lot of lemons, limes, and teabags to equal the price of all of the sodas, bottled juices, carbonated water, wine bottles, and sports drinks most people drink.
 Invest that money in a good filter for your water instead and your body and wallet will thank you.

 By starting your day with Alkamind Daily Greens, you’re getting a dose of the most powerful, alkaline foods on the planet at the best possible value.

 No waste, no prep time, and no extra trips to the grocery store to stock up on pounds and pounds of greens.